Intel Xeon E3 v6 Series Processor, 1U Server, 2x Fixed Drive Bays, Redundant Power Suppy

 |Memory B/W||346 GB/s||720 GB/s||1134 GB/s||672 GB/s||350 GB/s||1,555 GB/s|

-The NVIDIA Tesla P40 GPU accelerator is the first to combine an enterprise-grade visual computing platform for HPC rendering, simulation and design with virtual applications, desktops and workstations.
-This allows organisations the freedom to virtualise both complete visualisation and compute (CUD and OpenCL) workloads.
+The NVIDIA Tesla P40 GPU accelerator works with NVIDIA Quadro vDWS software and is the first system to combine an enterprise-grade visual computing platform for simulation, HPC rendering, and design with virtual applications, desktops, and workstations.
+This gives organisations the freedom to virtualise both complex visualisation and compute (CUDA and OpenCL) workloads.

-The NVIDIA Tesla P40 harnesses industry-leading NVIDIA Pascal architecture to deliver up to 2x the professional graphics performance of the M60.
+The NVIDIA Tesla P40 taps into the industry-leading NVIDIA Pascal architecture to deliver up to twice the professional graphics performance of the NVIDIA Tesla M60.
+With 24 GB of framebuffer and 24 NVENC encoder sessions, it supports 24 virtual desktops (1 GB profile) or 12 virtual workstations (2 GB profile ), providing the best end-user scalability per GPU.
 This powerful GPU also supports eight different user profiles, so virtual GPU resources can be efficiently provisioned to meet the needs of the user.
-It available in a wide variety of industry-standard 2U servers.
+They are also available in a wide variety of industry-standard 2U servers.

-Enjoy the perfect user experience for any workload of vGPU profile.
-NVIDIA Quadro vDWS software with Tesla P40 GPU supports compute for each vGPU, enabling professional and design engineering workflows at peak performance.
-The Tesla P40 is capable of delivering twice the graphics performance of the M60.
-With the new resource scheduler, users can rely on consistent performance.
+Get the ultimate user experience for any workload or vGPU profile.
+NVIDIA Quadro vDWS software with Tesla P40 GPU supports compute workloads (CUDA AND OpenCL) for every vGPU, enabling professional and design engineering workflows at peak performance.
+The Tesla P40 delivers up to 2x the graphics performance of the M60.
+Users can count on consistent performance with the new resource scheduler, which provides deterministic QoS AND eliminates the problem of a "noisy neighbor."

-Pascal GPUs are able to support 50% more users when compared to a single Maxwell GPU, for scaling high performance, virtual graphics and compute.
-User profiles are more granular, which enable more specific provisioning of vGPU resources and bigger profile sizes for supporting your most demanding users.
-The P40 helps significantly lower your TCO.
+Support up to 50% more users per Pascal GPU relative to a single Maxwell GPU, for scaling high performance virtual graphics and compute.
+More granular user profiles give you more precise provisioning of vGPU resources, and larger profile sizes - up to 3X larger GPU framebuffer than the M60 - for supporting your most demanding users.
+The P40 provides flexibility to your system and helps you drive down overall TCO.

-NVIDIA Tesla P100 GPU accelerators are the first ever AI supercomputing data centre GPUs.
-By harnessing NVIDIA Pascal GPU architecture, they provide a unified platform for accelerating HPC and AI.
-With high performance and fewer (but ultra-fast) nodes, the Tesla P100 allows data centres to significantly increase throughput while lowering overall costs.
+NVIDIA Tesla P100 GPU accelerators are the world's first AI supercomputing data centre GPUs.
+They tap into NVIDIA Pascal GPU architecture to deliver a unified platform for accelerating both HPC and AI.
+With higher performance and fewer (but signficantly faster) nodes, Tesla P100 enables data centres to dramatically increase throughput while also saving money.

-The Tesla P100 is capable of delivering superior performance for HPC and hyperscale workloads.
-This is enabled by the NVIDIA Pascal architecture.
-Pascal features more than 21 teraflops of FP16 performance and is optimised to push for exciting new discoveries in deep learning applications.
-Pascal delivers over 5 and 10 teraflops of double and single precision performance for HPC workloads.
+The NVIDIA Pascal architecture enables the Tesla P100 to deliver superior performance for HPC and hyperscale workloads.
+With more than 21 teraflops of FP16 performance, Pascal is optimised to drive exciting new possibilities in deep learning applications.
+Pascal also delivers over 5 and 10 teraflops of double and single precision performance for HPC workloads.

-The Tesla P100 integrates compute and data into the same package by adding CoWoS (Chip-on-Wafer-on-Substrate) with HBM2 technology to reach up to 3x the memory performance of the NVIDIA Maxwell architecture.
-Delivering a once in a generation jump in time-to-solution for data-intensive applications.
+The Tesla P100 tightly integrates compute and data on the same package by adding CoWoS (Chip-on-Wafer-on-Substrate) with HBM2 technology to deliver 3x memory performance over the NVIDIA Maxwell architecture.
+This delivers a generational leap in time-to-solution for data-intensive applications.

-The NVIDIA NVLink high-speed bidirectional interconnect is designed to scale applications across a multitude of GPUs through delivering 5x higher performance than modern best-in-class technology.
+The revolutionary NVIDIA NVLink high-speed bidirectional interconnect is designed to scale applications across multiple GPUs by delivering 5x higher performance compared to today's best-in-class technology.

 The fastest and highest performance PC graphics card created, the NVIDIA Titan RTX is powered by Turing architecture and delivers 130 Tensor TFLOPs of performance, 576 tensor cores and 24GB of super-fast GDDR6 memory to your PC.
 The Titan RTX powers machine learning, AI and creative workflows.

-It is difficult to find a better option for dealing with computationally intense workloads than the Titan RTX.
+It is hard to find a better option for dealing with computationally intense workloads than the Titan RTX.
 Created to dominate in even the most demanding of situations, it brings ultimate speed to your data centre.
 The Titan RTX is built on NVIDIA's Turing GPU Architecture.
 It includes the very latest Tensor Core and RT Core technology and is also supported by NVIDIA drivers and SDKs.
-This enables you to work faster and delivers improved results.
+This enables you to work faster and leads to improved results.

 AI models can be trained significantly faster with 576 NVIDIA Turing mixed-precision Tensor Cores providing 130 TLOPS of AI performance.
 This card works well with all the best-known deep learning frameworks, is compatible with NVIDIA GPU Cloud and is supported by NVIDIA's CUDA-X AI SDK.